outdated banknote 1 pound in Nigeria

 Causes of Obsolete Currency

-There are many reasons or factors that could make a currency to be outdated or obsolete: inflation and the release of a new mint are some of the commonest reasons.
+Many reasons or factors could make a currency outdated: inflation and the release of a new mint are some of the most common reasons.

 Impact Of Inflation